anttiharju/compare-changes/README.md

 ## Trivial example

-The same result could be achieved with the use of `on.pull_request.paths`, but the purpose is to provide a minimal example.
+The same result could be achieved with the use of `on.pull_request.paths`, but the purpose here is to provide a minimal example.

 The real value comes from advanced use-cases of granularity, i.e. chained use of the compare-changes action for different conditions and still defining all jobs as part of the same workflow.
 This last point allows you to have your branch protection rules only require a finish-ci job, that has all other jobs in its needs.
 This makes working on the CI a lot simpler because you're free to add/remove jobs without coordinating changes to branch protection rules via repository admins.